 On social media, the goal is to engage.
 Yes, it's okay to post links to your own stuff, but don't only post links to your own stuff.

 Choose your social media networks wisely.
 Not all content will perform well on all networks.
 For example, Pinterest tends to be far more popular among women than men.
 Nearly 60% of Instagram's users are younger than 30, and nearly eight out of 10 Internet users log into Facebook.
 Check out this insanely informative post on SproutSocial.com about social media demographics.

 Be the best darn curator in your industry.
 Blogging allows certain freedom on social media as bloggers generally don't represent a traditional company.
 Other bloggers aren't “competitors” in the same way that companies are to other organizations.
 Therefore, posting links to some of the best content in your blog's niche is an excellent way to gain a huge following and establish quite a bit of trust.
 Bloggers love following other bloggers who post their stuff!

 Follow the 70-20-10 rule.
 In social media marketing, this rule can be broken down into three specific categories of social media content, as follows:

-- 70% of your social content should add value to your store and build your brand's recognition and attracting visitors to visit your site.
+- 70% of your social content should add value to your store, build your brand's recognition, and attract visitors to visit your site.

-- 20% of your social content should share ideas from others in your industry (content curation) and spreading the love.
+- 20% of your social content should share ideas from others in your industry (content curation) and spread love.
 This increases the chances of something you share going viral, which can explode your social following.